intmus/inttheory/_02-int-scales-keys/b2- modesandpentatonics.md

 - Dorian, flat ^3 and flat ^7

-- Aeolian, flat ^3, flat^6, flat ^7
+- Aeolian, flat ^3, flat ^6, flat ^7

 - Phrygian, flat ^2, flat ^3, flat ^6, and flat ^7

 - Locrian, flat ^2, flat ^3, flat ^5, flat ^6, and flat ^7

-"Why do the modes sound generally darker as we add more flats (or take away sharps)?"
+"Why do the modes sound darker as we add more flats (or take away sharps)?"

+- We associate upward resolution with brightness.

 - Partially from societal bias, partially from inherant consonance and dissonance built in our brains for survival purposes.

+"Why is Locrian so unused?"

+- Locrian is the only mode which doesn't contain a perfect fifth from ^1 to ^5, making the tonic chord extremely dissonant and feel unresolved.

+- Also, the lowered ^5 prevents the mode from having a standard V to I resolution that we are accustomed to hearing.

 "How do most people think about modes?"